 As outlined above, no stamp duty is levied over operations subject to and not exempt from VAT – eg, those bank commissions subject and not exempt from VAT.

-In relation to the first, Article 1146 of the Portuguese Civil Code (CC) states that any loan agreement stipulating an annual interest that exceeds the legal interest, plus 3% or 5% (depending on whether there is an in rem guarantee or not), is always deemed a usurious agreement.
-Additionally, whenever the interest rate exceeds the referred-to threshold, the interest rate shall be considered reduced to that maximum threshold.
-Currently, the annual legal interest rate is 4% or 7% for, respectively, civil or commercial contracts.
+In relation to the first, the Portuguese Civil Code (CC) states that any loan agreement stipulating an annual interest that exceeds the legal interest, plus 3% or 5% (depending on whether there is an in rem guarantee or not), is always deemed a usurious agreement.
+Additionally, whenever the interest rate exceeds the referred-to threshold, the interest rate shall be considered reduced to that maximum threshold (currently 4% or 7% for civil or commercial contracts).

 The CC also establishes a generic prohibition whereby an agreement is void as a result of usury when someone, exploiting a situation of need, inexperience, dependence, mental state or weakness of character of others, obtains the promise or granting of excessive or unjustified benefits.

-Decree Law No 133/2009, regarding agreements for consumer credit between credit institutions and consumers (DL 133/2009), considers an agreement to be usurious whenever the overall effective annual rate (TAEG) at the time of the conclusion of the agreement:
+Decree Law No 133/2009 on consumer credit between credit institutions and consumers (DL 133/2009), considers an agreement to be usurious whenever the overall effective annual rate (TAEG) at the time of the conclusion of the agreement:

 Additionally, the following credit agreements are considered usurious:

 Any interest rate above the threshold established by law is automatically reduced to half of the stated maximum limit, without prejudice to any criminal and/or administrative liability.

 DL 133/2009 is not applicable, among others, to: